appfoundry/Reliant/README.md

 ### Using Reliant

-We suggest that you first take a look at our sample app, found under the [Example folder](https://github.com/appfoundry/Reliant/tree/master/Example) on the Reliant repository.
+We suggest that you first take a look at our quick-start sample app, found under the [Examples folder](https://github.com/appfoundry/Reliant/tree/master/Examples/HelloReliant) in the Reliant repository.
 You can also download the entire repository [here](https://github.com/appfoundry/Reliant/archive/master.zip).

 #### Configuration